StarRocks/docs/administration/Query_planning.md

 ## Plan analysis

 In StarRocks, the lifecycle of an SQL statement can be divided into three phases: query parsing, query planning, and query execution.
-Query parsing is generally not a bottleneck because the required QPS of analytic workloads is not high.
+Query parsing is generally not a bottleneck because the required QPS of analytical workloads is not high.

 Query performance in StarRocks is determined by query planning and query execution.
 Query planning is responsible for coordinating operators (Join/Order/Aggregate), and query execution is responsible for running specific operations.